mcgrof/kvm-boot/README.md

 baud rate.
 If this is different from what you specified on your grub configuration this may be why you are having issues.

+# Ensuring your kernel booted with the right tty settings

+If you are not sure if your kernel booted with the right settings just query /proc/cmdline for instance:

+	linux-pleh:~ # cat /proc/cmdline
+	BOOT_IMAGE=/boot/vmlinuz-4.4.22-1-default root=UUID=4b38d06b-51f8-4c44-b339-f66ff4bd0884 console=ttyS1,115200 console=ttyS1 resume=/dev/sda1 splash=silent quiet showopts

 # Testing kernel suspend / resume with qemu for kernel development

 Often you may need to test suspend / resume on a target guest.
 The following